 \subsection{Hybrid Diffusion Planning: Jointly Modeling Continuous and Discrete Plans}

-The \modellong (\model) models two diffusion processes, over both the continuous plan $\mathbf{A}_c$ and the discrete plan $\mathbf{A}_d$.
-A unified model consumes both plan modalities, enabling \model to learn how they correspond to each other.
+\looseness=-1 The \modellong (\model) models two diffusion processes, over both the continuous plan $\mathbf{A}_c$ and the discrete plan $\mathbf{A}_d$.
+A unified model consumes both plan modalities, enabling \model to learn how they correspond to each other. \looseness=-1 Given a corresponding pair of continuous and discrete plans $\mathbf{A}_c$ and $\mathbf{A}_d$, the forward diffusion process corrupts both plans independently by adding noise to the continuous plan (Eq.~\ref{eqn:continuous_noise}), and masking out tokens in the discrete plan (Eq.~\ref{eqn:discrete_noise})

-\paragraph{Training} To jointly learn the reverse diffusion for a corresponding pair of continuous and discrete plan $\mathbf{A}_c$ and $\mathbf{A}_d$, we corrupt each plan with independently sampled noise levels $k_c$ and $k_d$ to form corrupted trajectories $\mathbf{A}_c^{k_c}$, $\mathbf{A}_d^{k_d}$.
-We add noise to each modality in separate ways: for the continuous plan, we add continuous noise to each element following Equation~\ref{eqn:continuous_noise}, and for the discrete plan, we mask out tokens following Equation~\ref{eqn:discrete_noise}.

-Given both corrupted plans, the denoiser $D_\theta$ is tasked with reversing the corruption of both plans conditioned on the observation $\mathbf{O}$: predicting the continuous noise component of $\mathbf{A}_c^{k_c}$ and the unmasking probabilities of $\mathbf{A}_d^{k_d}$ \textit{simultaneously} using two separate heads